-Most students find thesis advisors through the courses that they take, but if you need assistance, you can contact the graduate director.
+Most students find thesis advisors through the courses that they take, but if you need assistance, this list can help narrow down your choice.
+You can also contact the graduate director for guidance.

 English department faculty have a wide range of interests, and mentor projects when they find the topic compelling and the student a good match to their teaching styles.
 Most English department faculty mentor projects in a variety of genres.